Course overview, policies

 - Textbook: There is no official textbook.
 Readings

-will be recommended where appropriate. - Programming load:
+- Programming load:

 The course will be fairly programming-intensive, and just